The Economics of Valve Repair

 The old saying in the valve service industry is “price, quality and delivery—you can pick any two.”
 That saying is still true 175 years after the first steam valves quit working and needed repair.
-Today, the most important criterion is quality, followed closely by delivery and then trailed by that nagging interloper, price.

 THE PRESENT REPAIR WORLD